Windows 11 23H2 new features and changes (September 2023 update)

 Windows 11 23H2 new features

-Since the September update is specific to version 22H2, if you have a computer with Windows 11 21H2 or a supported version of Windows 10, you will first have to upgrade to version 22H2 and then use “Windows Update” to install the new features.
-Microsoft will update the Media Creation Tool, Installation Assistant, and ISO file to perform an in-place upgrade or clean installation after Windows 11 23H2 becomes available.
+On the other hand, if you have a computer with Windows 11 21H2 or a supported version of Windows 10, you will first have to upgrade to version 22H2 and then use “Windows Update” to install the new version.
+Microsoft also offers the Installation Assistant and ISO file to perform an in-place upgrade or clean installation.
+The Media Creation Tool will become available with the latest update on November 15, 2023.

-This guide includes the new features and changes as they appear through the Windows Insider Program and will be updated regularly to reflect the changes.
-Last updated on September 26, 2023, with the changes available on build 23550.
-This guide doesn’t include references to features in development that were not officially announced by Microsoft.
+This guide includes the new features and changes as they appeared through the Windows Insider Program and will be updated regularly to reflect the changes.
+Last updated on November 4, 2023, with the changes available on build 23550.
+This guide doesn’t include references to features in development that Microsoft did not officially announce.

 TL;DR